Types and Examples of Suspicious Transactions: A Closer Look

-Suspicious and malicious activity, unfortunately, is widespread.
+Suspicious activity in banking and financial institutions is widespread.
 In fact, in less than two decades—between 1999 and 2017—American financial institutions identified more than $2 trillion of suspicious activities.
 That figure mirrors the entire annual GDP of Italy, the country with the eighth highest GDP in the world.

 Furthermore, keep in mind that this figure merely represents the level of suspicious activity filed via a SAR (Suspicious Activity Report)—it is highly likely that plenty more suspicious activity, perhaps as much as $1 trillion worth, occurred during this same period.